-• Accommodation in your choice of apartment in historic center of Rome - 4 nights, Florence - 3 nights and Cinque Terre - 3 nights
+- Accommodations: selected 4-star boutique hotels and apartments in historic centers of Rome - 4 nights, Florence - 3 nights and Monterosso - 3 nights

-• Private transfer to Monterosso al Mare with stopover in Pisa for tour of Basilica and Leaning Tower
+- Private Transfer to Cinque Terre with stopover in Pisa for Private Tour of the Basilica Complex and Walk up the Leaning Tower

 Your guide will pick you up at your hotel for this signature Your Own Italy tour of the Vatican Museum and St. Peter’s Basilica.
 The art of the Vatican is among the most recognizable in the world.
 Your guide knows the tantalizing background of these Renaissance masterpieces, the geniuses who created them, and the powers who commissioned them.
 In the stunning Raphael Rooms you will see the famous “School of Athens” fresco that depicts influential thinkers of ancient Greece mingling with Raphael himself and some of his contemporaries.
 In the Sistine Chapel, below the largest and most renowned fresco in the world, your guide will explain how this work came to be painted and the messages Michelangelo his within it.
 From here you will head to St. Peter’s Basilica, the largest Catholic church in the world, where you can see Michelangelo’s magnificent Pietà, Bernini’s unparalleled altar canopy, and the tombs of the Popes, including that of John Paul II.